lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 > ## Exercises
 >
-> * Use the Small Group Librabry to find another group whose order is greater than 1536 and the average order of its elements is an integer.
+> * Use the Small Group Library to find another group whose order is greater than 1536 and the average order of its elements is an integer.
 >
 > * How many groups of order not higher than 2000 may you be able to check,
 >   excluding _p_-groups and those of order 1536?